sschertz/appstore-alexa-docs/_docs/firetv/fling/designing-amazon-fling-ux.md

 permalink: designing-amazon-fling-ux.html
 reviewers: jeffersd
 github: true
+toc: false
 ---

 Amazon Fling allows you to send media sources from your mobile application to the Amazon Fire TV.
 Your app on the mobile device is the **controller**, while the app that plays your content on the Fire TV is the **player**.

-In this document, we will describe the UX design guidelines and recommendations for your **controller** applications.
+This document describes the UX design guidelines and recommendations for **controller** applications.

+* TOC
+{:toc}

 ## User Interface Design Guidelines